Scottish Single Grain Whisky: Whisky made using a Single Grain.

 Some of the grain whiskies that are mentioned below are the Black Barrel Grain whisky from the Girvan Distillery, Carsebridge Grain Whisky from the distillery of the same name and also the most famous in my mind the Cameron Bridge Single Grain which is famous around the world.
 I often get the remark that people did not know there were so many different grain whiskies in the market, but nearly everyone has heard of Cameron Bridge.
 Single Grain Scotch Whisky is always unpeated and lighter in style than the malts.
 This lets the oaky flavours come through when consuming this type of whisky.

 Port Dundas Distillery: Grain Distillery in Scotland

 There is also the grain whisky for the Port Dundas Distillery in Glasgow.
-This distillery has now closed, but when it was open, you can smell its new batch all over the Glasgow area if the wind happens to be in the correct direction.
+This distillery has now closed, but when it was open, you could smell its new batch all over the Glasgow area if the wind was in the correct direction.
 You could also see the smoke from the distillery chimney all year round and from nearly any place within the Greater Glasgow area.
 The amount of smoke all depends on the activities within the distillery.
-When growing up in Glasgow, the smell from this distillery is probably the first memory I have with the whisky industry.
+When growing up in Glasgow, the smell from this distillery is probably my first memory of the whisky industry.